mstojek/gociwd/README.md

   ![obraz](https://github.com/user-attachments/assets/b5d99358-9eed-40ce-b57e-480f55328035)

-  Note that between 9:10 and 13:30 nothing happend on the system, this chart should be "Null" or zero at this time.
-Instead Grafana connected last poing from ~9:10 whit first point at ~13:30
+  Note that between 9:10 and 13:30 nothing happened on the system, this chart should be "Null" or zero at this time.
+Instead Grafana connected last point from ~9:10 whit first point at ~13:30

   However the long term data have pretty nice look